 Simple, lost cost risk-adjustments are affordable for modestly sized employers

-The beauty of an age/sex risk-adjustment is that it is straightforward.
+The beauty of an age/gender risk-adjustment is that it is straightforward.
 Nor is it doomed to failure by its simplicity.
 Over three-fourth of persons under the age of 65 lack any diagnosis consider significant for risk adjustment carried out under the Affordable Care Act.
 Nor is it likely to be expensive; it is definitely not rocket science.
-Hand a college freshman IT major an image of Dale Yamamoto’s curve, point him to a computer with a scanner, give him a dataset with each employees’ age and gender, and you’ve created a decent, if boring, homework problem.3
+A college freshman just learning how to use a spreadsheet could fire it off in an hour, if pointed to a readily available table, and a data set with each employee’s age and gender.3

 In its own published “research”, one of the larger DPC groups (Nextera) used raw total claims from an immediate pre-DPC period as a basic risk adjustment methodology for employer DPC and non-DPC groups claims data for the period following the creation of the DPC option.
 Those choosing Nextera had vastly lower prior claims.4